-- 1.3.1 Planning consent is sought for a housing development with public open spaces. - 1.3.2 In order to assess the impacts of the proposed developments the following plan(s) have been overlaid to produce the Tree Protection Plan: - Masterplan Ref.
-EMS2254_102F by the Pegasus Group.
+- 1.3.1 Planning consent is sought for an outline planning application (with all matters reserved except access) for a residential development of up to 300 dwellings with associated infrastructure and landscaping. - 1.3.2 In order to assess the impacts of the proposed developments the following plan(s) have been overlaid to produce the Tree Protection Plan: - Illustrative Masterplan Ref.
+EMS.2254_102 Sheet No.1 Rev. K, dated 04/10/2023, by the Pegasus Group.